guhhsle/retaskd/README.md

 # retaskd

-A note taking app made in Flutter that's no longer maintained.
+A note taking app made using the Flutter framework.
 My first app.
+Project not maintained since 2022.